WADPH/WadESP-Wake/README.md

 ## Configuration (Important)

-Before flashing the firmware, **you must configure sensitive variables** according to your environment.
+Before flashing the firmware, **you must configure sensitive variables** according to your environment (search by "// Change Me" to find every line that you need to change).
 It is **strongly recommended** to move these values into a separate `secrets.h` file and exclude it from version control.

 ### 1. Wi-Fi credentials